unixpickle/AI-attempts/attempt1/README.md

 ### Creation and linking of neurons

 Periodically, new random neurons will be generated and added to the network.
-These neurons will have several semi-randomly links.
+These neurons will have several semi-random links.
 The more recently a neuron has fired, the more likely it is to be one of these links' inputs or outputs.

 ### Hebbian learning